My Laptop Keeps Freezing And Not Responding Windows 7 (Fixed)

 Perform A Windows Update

 If you experience the freezing issue consistently, you may need to update Windows.
 You can check if Windows Update runs on its own.
-Make sure you reboot your PC after installing updates for them to install completely.
+Ensure you reboot your PC after installing updates for them to install completely.

 Use Advanced Troubleshooting